 2TB: $19.99

-While compared to any other cloud service model, this planning won’t seems too pricey (Not neglecting the fact that Google Drive offers 15 GB free storage).
+While compared to any other cloud service model, this planning won’t seem too pricey (Not neglecting the fact that Google Drive offers 15 GB of free storage).
 But, is this enough for an average Mac user?
-They can expect more free storage option as they have paid enough for the hardware.
+They can expect more free storage options as they have paid enough for the hardware.

 In my view, Apple can minimize the extent of iCloud storage issue by taking any of these actions